Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-Studies are also examining how well LLM feedback aligns with real classroom needs and how students/instructors perceive it.
-Initial deployments of LLM-based feedback systems in university courses show mixed but encouraging results.
-In a graduate-level computer science class, an automated feedback tool generated paragraph-level comments on project reports, which students found generally helpful for improving their work \cite{tomova2024leveraging}.
-The course instructor noted, however, that the AI’s comments did not always match the assignment’s pedagogical objectives or emphasis \cite{jia2024llm}.
-In fact, the instructor preferred to use the LLM’s output as a draft – a starting point that the instructor would edit – rather than sending it raw to students.
-This highlights an important limitation: current LLMs may need human oversight to ensure feedback is consistent with the teacher’s goals and curriculum.
-On the other hand, domain-focused applications of LLM feedback have shown clear benefits when carefully integrated.
-Riazi and Rooshenas developed an LLM-driven tutor for a databases course that could analyze a student’s entity-relationship diagram and generate detailed, context-specific critiques and follow-up questions \citep{riazi2025llm}.
-Likewise, in medical education, LLMs have been used to generate explanatory feedback for answers to medical board-style multiple-choice questions.
-Experts evaluating such feedback found it relevant and useful – not a replacement for human feedback, but a valuable supplement to the usual numeric scores students receive \cite{tomova2024leveraging}.
+Studies are also examining how well LLM feedback aligns with real classroom needs and how students and instructors perceive it.
+Initial deployments show mixed but encouraging results.
+In a graduate computer science course, an automated tool generated paragraph-level comments on project reports that students found broadly helpful \citep{tomova2024leveraging}, yet the instructor observed that the AI's comments did not always reflect the assignment's pedagogical objectives---preferring to treat LLM output as a draft to edit rather than send directly to students \citep{jia2024llm}.
+This underscores a recurring limitation: LLM feedback often requires human oversight to remain consistent with instructional goals.
+Domain-focused deployments, however, demonstrate clearer benefits when carefully integrated. \citet{riazi2025llm} develop an LLM-driven tutor for a databases course capable of analyzing student entity-relationship diagrams and generating detailed, context-specific critiques and follow-up questions.
+Similarly, in medical education, LLMs have been used to produce explanatory feedback for board-style multiple-choice questions; expert evaluators found such feedback relevant and useful---not a replacement for human judgment, but a meaningful supplement to the numeric scores students typically receive \citep{tomova2024leveraging}.